y-fujii/zuho/readme.md

 	- Eckert IV
 	- It is also very easy to add custom projection functions.
 See "Mapping" in "zuho.js".
-- Support multitouch.
 - No dependencies, small, and easy to use.
 	- Requires only "zuho.js", which is less than 600 SLoC.
+	- Implemented as a custom element.
+	- Provides simple rendering JS APIs.

 ## Usage

+zuho.js provides a `x-zuho` custom element.

 	<script type="module" src="zuho.js"></script>
-	<x-zuho src="src.jpg" mapping="azConformal" style="width: 720px; height: 480px"></x-zuho>
+	<x-zuho src="src.jpg"></x-zuho>

-See "index.html" for example and "zuho.js" for a detailed usage.
+See "index.html" for more advanced usage.

-Although JS API is not stable and not documented yet, it is easy to use because zuho.js is a tiny library.
+zuho.js also provides JS API.
+Although it is not stable and not documented yet, I think it is not difficult to use because zuho.js is a tiny library.

 ## Manipulation